Greek deal done, Merkel's allies rush to sell it in Germany

 Of 32 "no" votes, 29 came from Merkel's CDU and their sister party, the Bavarian Christian Social Union (CSU).
 Moreover, 109 conservatives signed statements saying they had voted for the extension but with reservations.

-Peter Matuschek of polling institute Forsa expected the German parliament to vote in favour of the agreement.
+Peter Matuschek of polling institute Forsa expected the German parliament to vote in favor of the agreement.

 "Of course there will be the usual suspects in the conservative bloc who already voted against Greek bailouts in the past," he said.
 "But all in all, Merkel's majority in the Bundestag is so huge that it will be enough."